fancompute/ceviche/README.md

 ## Installation

-`ceviche` is not on PyPI yet.
-To install locally from source:
+There are many ways to install `ceviche`.

+The easiest is by

+    pip install ceviche

+But to install from a local copy, one can do

     git clone https://github.com/twhughes/ceviche.git
     pip install -e ceviche